GaganSD/caesar-cipher-decoder/README.md

 ## Prerequisites & Instructions:
 To reproduce the results of my cipher and to explore it with other messages, in addition to python you must have matplotlib installed.

+-  Download and install Python the recommended way: https://www.python.org/downloads/
--  You can download Python by following this link: https://www.python.org/downloads/
+-  Install matplotlib package.
+You can do this in the terminal with ``pip install matplotlib``
--  Choose your operating system, follow the setup wizard and you'll have Python installed in no time.
-- Make sure that you check the box that says "Add Python to Path".
-This is important.
-- You can choose to download matplotlib seperately using pip, but for convenience with the whole process, I recommend you to download [Spyder](https://www.spyder-ide.org/)
-- Once you have that installed, you can simply download my code from Github and you should be able to run the programs easily.
+-  Clone my repository
-- I've made cipher interactive, it will walk you through the entire process of encrypting your message.
+-  The cipher is interactive, and it will walk you through exploring it.
-- For the decoder, I've made another python file.
-You can add your custom message in it.
-Since, the decoder works on the principle of linguistics and statistics, I recommend you to keep the message atleast a paragraph long.
-Longer the message, more accurate the result.
+-  Add your message in the textFile and run the relevant file.

+**Remember**: The decoder works on the principle of linguistics and statistics, so longer the message, more accurate the result.

 ## Screenshots:
 - Screenshot of the cipher in action: